menu

 Remarks

-Use this event to handle any logic that should occur when the component loses focus.
+Use this event to handle any logic that should occur when the component loses focus, such as validation, saving changes, or updating UI state.

 Examples